Boston Strong: History

 In the hours after the Boston Marathon bombing on April 15, 2013, the slogan "Boston Strong" appeared as a highly popular hashtag on Twitter and rapidly spread around the world.
-It was a T-shirt campaign created by Christopher Dobens and Nicholas Reynolds, students at Emerson College.
+It was a T-shirt campaign created by Christopher Dobens, Nicholas Reynolds, and Lane Brenner, students at Emerson College.
 An expression of Boston's unity after the bombing, the slogan showed up on T-shirts and other products, and was emblazoned on the "Green Monster" wall at Boston's Fenway Park.
 The Boston Bruins displayed the slogan on their helmets at their game two days after the bombing, and at the first baseball game in Fenway Park after the bombing, the stadium announcer told the crowd: "We are one.
 We are strong.
 We are Boston.
 We are Boston strong."

 On April 17, two days after the bombing, a T-shirt vendor and another private individual submitted separate trademark registration applications to the U.S. Patent and Trademark Office, seeking to obtain ownership of the "Boston Strong" slogan for use on commercial products.
 One of the applicants said he wanted the trademark in order to prevent people from outside the Boston area from benefiting from it.
 A trademark attorney was quoted in The Huffington Post as predicting that the government office would deny the registration on the grounds that the slogan was already in the public domain and could not be linked to any specific entity.

 The One Fund Boston, a trademark that received registration, collected and distributed over $80 million, is closed in 2015.

 In late May, a concert, Boston Strong: An Evening of Support and Celebration, was held at TD Garden with performances by Aerosmith, James Taylor, Bell Biv Devoe, New Kids on the Block, Dropkick Murphys, J. Geils Band, Boston, Godsmack, Extreme, Jason Aldean, Jimmy Buffett, Carole King, Dane Cook and Steven Wright.

 The Boston Strong entertainment industry concert videos online and money they generate is not associated with the bostonstrong.org charity.

 The term has also made its way into many publications since the bombing as well.

 The "Strong" slogan has been adopted by several cities affected by mass shootings and other tragedies since it first became popular in Boston.